Johnsoct/dicthesaurus/README.md

     - `go mod tidy`
     - `go.mod` should contain `require github.com/joho/godotenv v1.x.x`
     - `go.sum` should contain two lines pointing to "github.com/joho/godotenv"
+- Generics enable a function to infer parameter types based on the caller of the function